 Platform games, or platformers, a simple concept of moving your character through a side-view environment, became a hit with Donkey Kong in 1981.

-arcade cartoon coin-op conversion hop and bop jumper platformer vertical-scrollingToki is a platformer arcade created by TAD Corporation and originally released in 1989.
+2d horror platform-shooter platformer side-scrollingToki is a platformer arcade created by TAD Corporation and originally released in 1989.
 Two years later, it was ported to several home computer platforms.
 I'm not going to lie.
 Until recently, I had never played Toki.

 arcade coin-op conversion platform-shooter platformerRick Dangerous is a 2D action platformer created by Core Design and published by Microplay Software in 1989 for the Amiga and Atari ST. It was also released for Commodore 64, ZX Spectrum, and other home computers.